hazardsoft/nodejs-aws-shop-be/bff-service/README.md

 # BFF Service

 Service proxies requests to Product and Cart services.
-Product/Cart endpoints URLs can be found in [.env.aws](.env.aws) file.
+Product/Cart endpoints URLs should be defined in `.env` file created out of [.env.example](.env.example) file.

 ## Usage